How Do I Dispose of...

-- If you are unable to keep the sealed refuse bag in your home until the "safe date", you may deliver this sealed bag to the hospital or healthcare provider where you received the radioactive material.
+- If you cannot keep the sealed refuse bag in your home until the "safe date," you may deliver this sealed bag to the hospital or healthcare provider where you received the radioactive material.

-The Village of Pelham, NY does not endorse any of the private vendors or products listed here and takes no responsibility for your transactions or use.
-Furthermore, there is no guarantee by the Village of Pelham, NY that vendors will provide the service listed and makes no assurances that a fee will not be charged for the service.
+The Village of Pelham, NY, does not endorse any of the private vendors or products listed here and takes no responsibility for your transactions or use.
+Furthermore, there is no guarantee by the Village of Pelham, NY, that vendors will provide the service listed and make no assurances that a fee will not be charged for the service.

 The information listed here is supplied for reference purposes only.